sradevski/sradevski.github.io/_posts/2016-12-13-setting-terminology-and-consistency.md

 ## Summary:

-Problems I faced when starting a new project, and some easy ways I could have overcame them (but I didn't) by setting up terminology and being consistent with its usage.
+Problems I faced when starting a new project, and some easy ways I could have overcome them (but I didn't) by setting up terminology and being consistent with its usage.

 ## The Wall I Hit